openenclave/openenclave/samples/helloworld/README.md

 #### Under the hood for the `make build` operation

-Here is a listing of key components in the helloworld/enc/Makefile. [complete listing](/samples/helloworld/enc/Makefile)
+Here is a listing of key components in the helloworld/enc/Makefile.
+Also see the [complete listing](/samples/helloworld/enc/Makefile).

 ```make
 OPENENCLAVE_CONFIG=../../config.mak